Wednesdays 1:00 pm – 3:00 pm

 BCITSA Food Pantry

 Visit the BCITSA Food Pantry on the 2nd floor of SE2 on Wednesdays at 1-3PM.
-This free resource offers healthy, culturally appropriate food.
+This free resource offers ten pantry staples including fresh produce, protein and starches.

 Community Fridge

-The Community Fridge is a safe, non-judgmental way for everyone to share food, reduce waste, and support each other.
+The Community Fridges are accessible and low barrier ways for everyone to share food, reduce waste, and support each other.
 Take what you need, leave what you can.

 Quest Food Exchange Referral